ChrisMoller/qapl/README.md

 variable in the workspace may be undesirable.
 If that's the case, a qapl-generated dummy variable may used instead by leaving the "Index var" field empty and replacing references to it in the expression with "%1".
-This will result in the temporary creation of a dummy variable and the placement in the expression of every instance of "%1" with the name of that variable.
-After the expression is evaluated, the variable is erased.
+This will result in the temporary creation of a dummy variable and the replacement in the expression of every instance of "%1" with the name of that dummy variable.
+After the expression is evaluated, the dummy variable is erased.

 (The index dummy variable is named "idxvarλ", which contains a "λ", which I assume will be rarely used except by users of Greek keyboards.
 Similarly,